fretlink/ansible-clever/README.md

 - `clever_syslog_server`: UDP Syslog server to be used as UDPSyslog drain for the application, optional.
 Example: `udp://198.51.100.51:12345`.
 - _Obsolete_: `syslog_server`: Same as above but was replaced by `clever_syslog_server` since v1.5 of this role.
 - `clever_metrics`: a boolean to enable or disable metrics support.
 Optional, default to `true`.
+- `clever_env_output_file`: as a post deploy task you might need to retrieve the full Clever environment configuration (i.e. with addon env variables).
+If this variable is set to a filename then the env will be retrieved after a successful deploy inside this file.
+Optional.

 Variables specific to deployment, default should be fine:
 - `clever_cli_version`: Version of clever cli tools, default to `0.9.3`.